Flexible Benefits(state and higher education employees)

 - Plan members who currently have a medical or limited purpose FSA debit card will not receive a new debit card.
 Your current card will continue to work.
 You can use it at pharmacies, doctor’s offices and other healthcare facilities to pay from your account.

 - If you enroll in the CDHP/HSA and a limited purpose FSA, the same debit card will work for both accounts.
 PayFlex will pull any dental or vision expenses from your limited purpose FSA “purse” on the debit card before using any of your HSA funds.
 This allows your HSA funds to continue to grow.

 - If you currently have a HSA with a debit card and plan to enroll in a limited purpose FSA, you will use the same debit card in 2018 for both your HSA and limited purpose FSA eligible purchases.

 - Dependent care and transportation and parking FSA participants will not use a debit card.

-You should keep all receipts, health insurance, dental insurance, and vision insurance explanation of benefits (EOBs) when using the debit card to pay for eligible healthcare expenses.
+You should keep all health insurance, dental insurance, and vision insurance explanation of benefits (EOBs) when using the debit card to pay for eligible healthcare expenses.
 PayFlex may contact you later and request them.
-If you cannot provide receipts and EOBs, use of your debit card may be suspended and you will be required to file paper claims or upload claims to PayFlex on their website for FSA or L-FSA processing.
+If you cannot provide EOBs, use of your debit card may be suspended and you will be required to file paper claims or upload claims to PayFlex on their website for FSA or L-FSA processing.